elunico/blog/source/default arguments in python.md

 I find it especially odd that a language like Python would choose to avoid labeled breaks and assignment expressions in order to avoid confusion and easy-to-cause bugs, and then implement default arguments in this way.

-By the way, the recommneded way to do this is
+By the way, the recommended way to do this is

 ```python
 def better_fn(arg1, arg2=None):